seedifferently/boto_rsync/README.md

 reengineered to more closely mimic rsync.
 Its goal is to provide a familiar rsync-like wrapper for boto.

-By default, differences between files are checked by comparing file sizes (e.g. rsync's --size-only option).
-If the file exists on the destination, but its size differs from the source, then it will be overwritten (unless the -w option is used).
+By default, the script works recursively and differences between files are checked by comparing file sizes (e.g. rsync's --recursive and --size-only options).
+If the file exists on the destination but its size differs from the source, then it will be overwritten (unless the -w option is used).

 ## Installation ##